MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 - To view detailed performance metrics for an external call, select **Performance**.
 - To test that Fraud Protection can still connect to your external call, select the ellipsis (**...**), and then select **Test connection**.

 ## Use an external call in rules

 To use your external calls to make decisions, reference them from your rules.

-For example, to reference an external call that is named **myCall** in your rule, use the following syntax:
+For example, to reference an external call that's named **myCall** in your rule, use the following syntax:

 External.myCall()